fathym/fathym.io_Particle_BatteryShield/README.md

 ## About
 [![Fathym logo](http://community.fathym.com/Files/Storage/ef3e1f7f-3303-4296-9660-044c33e60cbd "Fathym Logo")](http://fathym.com) [![Particle logo](http://blog.particle.io/images/particle-horizontal-dark.png "Particle logo")](http://particle.io)

-[Fathym](http://fathym.com) is a platform that let's you create powerful, social, front-end apps and dashboards for your IoT projects.
-With the fathym.io library native to Particle, it's super easy to create dashboards and notifications, and even control your Photon from your own Fathym app!
+[Fathym](http://fathym.com) is a platform that gives you collaborative, front-end apps, dashboards and notifications for your Particle Photon.
+Get up and running in the cloud, and even control your photon from your very own Fathym app in minutes.

 # Tutorial